 Frugal Innovation for Sustainable Global Development (LDE)

 This minor provides for a multidisciplinary learning environment, bringing together students from Leiden University, TU Delft and Erasmus University Rotterdam.
 In the minor you will critically explore how and under which conditions frugal innovation can contribute to sustainable global transformation processes that serve both people and planet.
-We provide a unique opportunity to combine theory, practice and societal engagement during a 12 week field assignment / internship.
+We provide a unique opportunity to combine theory, practice and societal engagement during a 12 week field assignment abroad.

 What is frugal innovation?

 Frugal innovation is about innovation processes that take account of and aim to overcome resource constraints in communities and societies.
 Think of societies or communities where poverty prevails and/or settings of over exploitation of (natural) resources, which lead to environmental degradation and climate change.
 Frugal innovations aim to combine less use of (scarce) resources while maintaining and/or improving affordability, basic functionalities and an optimized performance.

 Both academics and policy makers increasingly see frugal innovation as a promising way to overcome constraints in, for example, (access to) health, energy water, and food, by and for people worldwide.
 It could possibly contribute to global societal challenges and themes, for example sustainability, reduction of poverty and inclusion.
 Frugal innovations can be found across the globe, ranging from informal urban and rural settlements and communities to industrial complexes.
 Multiple actors are involved, including national governments and international organisations, multinational enterprises, non-governmental organisations (NGOs), maker movements, and innovators at grassroots level.